PDL-2019-2020-GR8/PDL_2018_2019_GR6/README.md

 *        An editor to manually correct CSV file data if they are not inserted correctly

 *        Extract tables from a single Wikipedia page into a CSV file.

+# Developped features

+After fixing some functionalities and issues to develop, here is what we managed to settle.

+*       To test the contents of two extractors to see if the texts are the same

+For this test case, it is difficult to have identical content because the extractors do not have the same way of generating the CSV files.
+For html it recovers the raw data and generates the CSV files and for wiki it also recovers the data, then goes through a parsing step and it is during this step that it  generates special characters

+*        To test if what we have locally corresponds to what we have on Wikipedia

+To test this case we take a specific URL then we choose an online cell corresponding to this URL and we test with a cell our local data of this same URL.

+*        Extract tables from a single Wikipedia page into a CSV file.

+To solve this problem, we just set a specific URL in the input file.

+*        Try to have the same number of tables between two extractors

+This problem was solved by ignoring the constraints of nested arrays on Html, because we deemed it relevant.

 # Project License